 The nursery produces plants for the Australian National Botanic Gardens and, on a small scale, for associated research organisations.
 It does not sell plants to the public.

-Public plant sales are held in spring and autumn and run by two independent organisations - the Australian Native Plant Society (Canberra Region) and the Growing Friends of the ANBG.
-Consult the What's on for details on plant sales.
+Public plant sales run by two independent organisations—the Australian Native Plant Society (Canberra Region) and the Growing Friends of the ANBG—are hosted at the Gardens in spring and autumn.
+Consult the above organisations or the Gardens' What's on page for details of these sales.

 - Propagation by seeds